North Wind (video game): Gameplay

 North Wind is a romance visual novel in which the player assumes the role of Makoto Akizuki.
 Its gameplay mainly consists of reading and progressing through the story's narrative and dialogue.
 The game's text is accompanied by character sprites, which represent who Makoto is talking to, appearing on top of background artwork.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the regular background art and character sprites.
 North Wind follows a branching plot line with nonlinear sequences and multiple endings, where the plot's direction is affected by the player's decisions.

 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a decision is made.
 These decisions determine the sequence in which the story's events will occur, and progress the plot toward a specific heroine's ending.
 In order to view all plot lines in their entirety, the player will have to replay the game multiple times and make different decisions to progress the plot in alternate directions.
 In the PC version of the game, there are scenes depicting Makoto and a given heroine having sexual intercourse.
 However, in the PlayStation 2 and iOS versions, these scenes cannot be viewed.

 Plot

 Story and setting

 The story of North Wind takes place in a small town surrounded by the mountains.
 Every winter there, a special event called the "Love Letter Festival" is held.
-The idea, is that if you write a letter to the person that you have feelings for, and post it at the local shrine on the 26th of December, which is the day after Christmas, then you will get to meet that person.
+The idea, is that if you write a letter to the person that you have feelings for, and post it at the local shrine on 26 December, which is the day after Christmas, then you will get to meet that person.
 Makoto Akizuki, the main protagonist and player character, has been living in Tokyo for the last three years, and is now visiting that town.